 Life insurance companies keep an eagle eye out for potential fraud, and if they find any fibs on your application, they can start to question the certainty of other information, and that can be reflected in your quoted premium price.
 Also, if a claim is filed one day and it’s discovered that you were deceitful when applying for your policy, your beneficiaries might not get the payout that they were depending on.

 You generally have two options for life insurance.
 There are various hybrids and nuances, but a life insurance policy is usually either:

 What is term life insurance?

-Term life insurance acts much like your auto insurance, so it’s much easier to understand.
-Like your car insurance, you pay a premium each month for the period of time you wish to be covered, and if you don’t use the insurance (i.e., you don’t pass away) in that time period, the insurance company keeps the money and does not have to pay a death benefit.
-This is just like your auto policy — if you don’t get into an accident, there is no payout from the insurance company.
+Term life insurance acts much like your auto insurance, so it’s easier to understand.
+Like your car insurance, you pay a premium each month for the period of time you wish to be covered, and if you don’t use the insurance (i.e., you don’t die) during that time period, the insurance company keeps the money and does not have to pay a death benefit.
+This is just like your auto policy: If you don’t get into an accident, there is no payout from the insurance company.

 Term insurance is generally cheaper because the coverage is only provided for a specific period of time.
 In most cases, the insurance company will never pay out because you will outlive the term and the policy will expire.
 However, term life premiums can and do rise with age, whereas whole life premiums stay steady.
 Late in life, they can become cost-prohibitive.

 Whole life insurance is a life insurance policy that remains in force for the insured’s whole life.
 In this case, you or your survivors are guaranteed to receive a payout from the insurance company as long as your payments are current.